 The above table gives an illustration of the aggregate amount a post-MBA candidate with a high GMAT score stands to earn at the end of 7 years as compared to someone with a comparatively low score.

 - A business school graduate with a high GMAT score would be in a position to earn nearly $140,000 more as compared to a graduate with a lower score.

 - Now, $140,000 is a huge gap.
 However, the difference in GMAT score between these two individuals is merely 80 points.

 - Hypothetically, from the above example, we can infer that the low GMAT scorer would have to increase his score by about 80 points to bridge the gap of $140,000.

 - But, is an 80-point increase in the GMAT even possible?
 Well, it is.
 In fact, e-GMAT provides a score improvement guarantee around such an improvement too.
 Why don’t you take a look at our free study resources and decide for yourself!

-There isn’t a shadow of doubt that a high GMAT score opens the doors to unimagined opportunities.
-However, we need to also acknowledge the fact that most of the GMAT exam aspirants require a solid amount of hard work and dedication to execute the mammoth task of acing the GMAT.
+There isn’t a shadow of a doubt that a high GMAT score opens the doors to unimagined opportunities.
+However, we need to also acknowledge the fact that most of the exam aspirants require a solid amount of hard work and dedication to execute the mammoth task of acing the GMAT.